AdHive launches AI-powered platform to promote ICOs

 AdHive is aware of the challenges blockchain marketers face right now and hopes its offering will appeal to startups despite current conditions.

 “It is worth noting that the drop in average caps has also affected companies’ marketing policies,” Kuzmin said.
-“ICO marketers nowadays are trying to optimize their costs and prefer to use the most efficient channels with maximum output in the short-term.
-We’ve created our service as the answer for such companies, since traditional marketing tools have significantly sagged in efficiency, due to market volatility and government restrictions, and crypto projects need non-standard methods.”
+“ICO marketers nowadays are trying to optimize their costs and prefer to use the most efficient channels with maximum output in the short term.
+We’ve created our service as the answer for such companies, since traditional marketing tools have significantly sagged in efficiency due to market volatility and government restrictions, and crypto projects need non-standard methods.”

 So what’s next for AdHive?